Review of Hands-On Equations®

-Students are instructed about "legal moves" with which to "play" with the equations until they arrive to the solution.
+Students are instructed about "legal moves" with which to "play" with the equation until they arrive to the solution.
 The legal moves of course correspond to the regular principles used in algebra.
 For example:

-Once students have mastered the setup and have solved the equations using the game pieces, they are also taught how to setup and solve the equations using paper and pencil and a pictorial notation.
+Once students have mastered the setup and have solved the equations using the game pieces, they are also taught how to set up and solve the equations using paper and pencil and a pictorial notation.
 From this, they can then easily transition to regular algebraic notation using "x".

 I think this is a terrific supplement to any math curriculum and truly helps students to think algebraically and teaches them how to solve equations.
 It is a great program for students in grades 4-6, preparing them for pre-algebra.
-You could ALSO use it with students who might lack motivation and who need to get that "spark" back, or just to show students how fun math can be!
+You could ALSO use it with students who lack motivation and need to get that "spark" back, or just to show students how fun math can be!

 You might wonder, does this system REPLACE the instruction for algebra?
 No, not by any means.
 First of all, a typical algebra course (such as algebra I) covers many more topics than just linear equations.
 Secondly, Hands-On Equations does not deal with all possible variants of linear equations.
 It does not include cases where you have fractions or decimals in the equation.

 Hands-On Equations®.
 Price: $34.95 - a complete program for one student.
 You can purchase separately an instructional DVD, Verbal Problems Introductory Workbook, and Verbal Problems Book.
-Bundle Option: Hands-On Equations Deluxe Home Set:$79.95.
+Bundle Option: Hands-On Equations Deluxe Home Set:$69.95.
 Class sets of materials are available for schools.